 9. Anna's Mess, Lower Balaknath Road, Tapovan

-One of the few and arguably the best South Indian cafe in Rishikesh, Anna's mess is a bit of a legend.
+One of the few and arguably the best South Indian cafe in Rishikesh, hiding in plain sight on the lower Balaknath temple road is Anna's Mess.
 Coming from Bangalore, I'd been deprived of my dosas and sambars until Anna's mess saved the day!
-Serving South Indian staples like the Masala Dosa, Idli, Sambar as well as the famous filter coffee, the place doesn't only fill the massive South-India sized hole in now-Uttarakhand heart, but no darshini can top the open air ambience with lots of greenery, dream catchers and the amazing 3 chutney bowls that come with the dosas!
+Serving South Indian staples like the Masala Dosa, Idli, Sambar as well as the famous filter coffee, the place doesn't only fill the massive South-India sized hole in my North-India-residing heart, but no darshini can top the open air ambience with lots of greenery, dream catchers and the amazing 3 chutney bowls that come with the dosas!

 10. BeMonk Cafe/ Restaurant